Current employer: n/a

 Apart from the acquisition of knowledge and skills in a specific area, I learned a lot about learning – which has made me a natural ‘lifelong learner’.
 Also, it happened that the majority of colleagues in my undergraduate cohort were ‘mature’ students and I learned a lot by hearing about their experiences and sharing in their knowledge.
 This can only happen in an environment that encourages and nurtures its students.

 Although I was a student at Plymouth a long time ago (when it was a Polytechnic) it still feels to me like a place that’s full of vitality and opportunity.
 A lot of this comes from the academic staff – and having now been one myself I have been able to observe all the work that goes on behind-the-scenes to offer students a great learning experience.
-So I would definitely recommend Plymouth University as a good place to start your journey towards a successful career.
+So I would definitely recommend the University of Plymouth as a good place to start your journey towards a successful career.

 Inspired by this story?